vlameiras/nanoAGI/README.md

 ## 🌐 Introduction

 `nanoAGI` is an implementation of popular autonomous task management systems like [BabyAGI](https://github.com/yoheinakajima/babyagi/tree/main) and [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT).
-It also takes a lot of inspiration from [LangChain Agent examples](https://python.langchain.com/en/latest/use_cases/agents/baby_agi_with_agent.html)
+It also takes a lot of inspiration from [LangChain Agent examples](https://python.langchain.com/en/latest/use_cases/agents/baby_agi_with_agent.html).
+There is nothing innovative about it in regards to existing solutions and much less capable in terms of features.
+The main reason for it was to learn and to build it in a way that I feel more comfortable researching and trying new features.

 For a more detailed overview of the approach, please refer to BabyAGI's "generated paper" [here](https://yoheinakajima.com/task-driven-autonomous-agent-utilizing-gpt-4-pinecone-and-langchain-for-diverse-applications/).